 If you’re enrolled in Prodigies and are looking to get started with school age kids, you’ll want to first determine how much experience they have already had with music.

-If they’ve had some experience, start with our Primary series.
+If they’ve had some experience, start with General Music Level 2.
 This program dives into music theory and more difficult songs and performances.

 The format of Level 2 is longer and more advanced than the videos and sections in Level 1.
 Instead of featuring just one video per section, most of the sections in Level 2 have 2-6 videos in them.
 The videos usually consist of one or two lesson videos, a song video, a color and a black and white play-along video, and sometimes listening games, related songs, or more advanced sidebars.